-Information for feeding and keeping your baby safe during the pandemic.
+Information for feeding and keeping your baby safe from COVID-19.

-- Do not put a face mask or any covering on a baby's face, including visors and eye protection
+Do not put a face mask or any covering on a baby's face, including visors and eye protection.
+Learn more about Masks.

 - Do not over bundle your baby or cover carrier with heavy blankets

 - Wash and disinfect all infant feeding supplies carefully after each use.
-Learn more here.
+Find more information on cleaning in the

 For families who have made an informed decision to use infant formula, continue to safely prepare and store infant formula as described on the product label.

-You can find more information on how to safely feed your baby during COVID-19 if you are using or thinking about using infant formula here.
+Find more information on how to safely feed your baby during COVID-19 using infant formula from

-- Try a different brand or type of formula (ready-to-feed, liquid concentrate or powder).
+- Try a different brand or type of formula.
+For example, ready-to-feed, liquid concentrate or powder.
 Any formula labelled for use from 0 to 12 months is safe for your baby, unless your baby is on a special formula.
-If so, contact your health care provider.
+If so, contact your healthcare provider.

 - Do not dilute formula with extra water to make your supply last longer.
 This will not provide your baby with the nutrition needed for healthy growth.